-Since the electrical contractor can only guess at the future uses of the various rooms of a house when he wires it, it's best to provide outlets virtually everywhere.
+Since the remodeler doesn't necessarily know the future uses of the various rooms of a house, it's best to provide outlets virtually everywhere.
 For instance, the kitchen is often the business center of a household and thus needs multiple jacks.